Watergate scandal: Initial attempts and May 28 break-in

-The Plumbers attempted a break-in on the night of May 26, with Hunt and seven others posing as executives in a banquet room that, although technically part of the hotel, was located beneath the Watergate office building and connected to the office's stairwell.
+The Plumbers attempted a break-in on the night of May 26, when Hunt and seven others posed as executives in a banquet room located beneath the Watergate office building and connected to the office's stairwell.
 This effort failed when Hunt and Martínez, after hiding in a closet to evade a night guard, were unable to pick the lock and were stuck in the banquet room overnight.
-A parallel plot led by Liddy with the Cubans—the bugging of George McGovern's D.C. campaign headquarters—failed on two nights when a lone volunteer was seen working late.
+A concurrent, spontaneous plot led by Liddy with the Cubans—the bugging of George McGovern's D.C. campaign headquarters—failed on two nights when a lone volunteer was seen working late.
 On May 27, a second DNC break-in failed after Gonzalez lacked proper tools for the DNC office's door; he flew back to Miami to retrieve them.

 On May 28, Gonzalez and Sturgis entered the office on their third attempt, approaching via the garage.
 They were joined by Barker, who sought files on Cuban contributions and had Martínez photograph convention security files, and McCord, who bugged the phones of both staffer R. Spencer Oliver and O'Brien's secretary.
-After the team left the office, McCord was unable to pick up the secretary wiretap transmitter with his remote receiver.
+After the team left the office, McCord was unable to pick up one of the wiretap transmitters—that of O'Brien's secretary—with his remote receiver.
 In the following weeks, Baldwin recorded hundreds of calls on Oliver's wiretap, including many sexual conversations from secretaries using his phone.
-(Note: These conversations—described by a federal prosecutor as "extremely personal, intimate, and potentially embarassing"—were reportedly the result of secretaries regarding Oliver's phone as the most private in the office.
+(Note: These conversations—described by a federal prosecutor as "extremely personal, intimate, and potentially embarrassing"—were reportedly the result of secretaries regarding Oliver's phone as the most private in the office.
 Ehrlichman said that Oliver himself frequently called "his girl friends all over the country lining up assignations".
 According to Lukas, these telephone conversations have fueled speculation that an escort service was operated out of the DNC office.)
 Liddy delivered the phone transcripts and developed photos (Note: After picking up the developed photographs in Miami, Hunt was shocked to notice the conspicuous shag rug of the Howard Johnson's motel in the background and not the floor of the DNC office.
 This led to suspicions that the photographed files may have been secretly swapped.
 McCord, who was responsible for the photographs, proclaimed innocence.
 The photographs no longer exist and were shredded.) to Magruder and a disappointed Mitchell, who dismissed them as "shitty".

 On June 12, Magruder asked Liddy to photograph all documents in the office.
-Later that day, Baldwin, directed by Liddy, visited the Watergate DNC office under the guise of a nephew of former DNC Chairman John Bailey and was given a tour of the floor.
+Later that day, Baldwin, directed by Liddy, visited the Watergate DNC office under the guise of a nephew of former DNC chairman John Bailey and was given a tour of the floor.
 Two days later, Liddy told Hunt that the DNC break-in would be reattempted.
 On June 16, Barker's team returned to D.C. and checked into the Watergate.